oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 -------

 # 1 Introduction
 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
-OpenC2 typically uses a request-response paradigm where a command is encoded by an OpenC2 producer (managing application) and transferred to an OpenC2 consumer (managed device or virtualized function) using a secure transport protocol, and the consumer can respond with status and any requested information.
-The contents of both the command and the response are fully described in schemas, allowing both parties to recognize the syntax constraints imposed on the exchange.
+OpenC2 typically uses a request-response paradigm where a command is encoded by an OpenC2 producer (managing application) and transferred to an OpenC2 consumer (managed device or virtualized function) using a secure transfer protocol.
+The consumer can respond with status and any requested information.
+The contents of both the command and the response are fully defined in schemas, allowing both parties to recognize the syntax constraints imposed on the exchange.

 OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
 These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
 The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.

 ## 1.1 IPR Policy
-This Working Draft is being developed under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
+This specification is being developed under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).

 ## 1.2 Terminology
 * **Action**: The task or activity to be performed.
 * **Actuator**: The entity that performs the action.
 * **Command**: A message defined by an action-target pair that is sent from a producer and received by a consumer.
-* **Consumer**: A managed device / application that receives Commands.
+* **Consumer**: A managed device / application that receives commands.
 Note that a single device / application can have both consumer and producer capabilities.
-* **Producer**: A manager application that sends Commands.
+* **Producer**: A manager application that sends commands.
 * **Response**: A message from a consumer to a producer acknowledging a command or returning the requested resources or status to a previously received request.
 * **Target**: The object of the action, i.e., the action is performed on the target.